Pomeranians are so cute and fluffy but, are Pomeranians aggressive?

 - Closed mouth

-- Tail raised high with a slow wag
+- The tail raised high with a slow wag

 - Tail tucked between their legs